okfn/okfn.github.com/blog/_posts/2017-05-19-introducing-the-new-goodtables-library-and-goodtablesio.md

 + **_CKAN custom preset_**:
 [CKAN](http://ckan.org) is the world’s leading open data platform developed by Open Knowledge International to help streamline the publishing, sharing, finding and using of data.
-[Here’s a custom preset](https://github.com/frictionlessdata/goodtables-py/blob/master/examples/ckan.py) that helps the user run inspection on datasets from [Surrey's Data Portal](http://data.surrey.ca) which utilizes CKAN.
+[Here’s a custom preset](https://github.com/frictionlessdata/goodtables-py/blob/master/examples/ckan.py) that, for example, could help the user run an inspection on datasets from [Surrey's Data Portal](http://data.surrey.ca) which utilizes CKAN.

 + **_Dropbox custom preset_**:
 Dropbox is one of the most popular file storage and collaboration cloud service in use.
 It ships with an API that makes it possible for third party apps to read files stored on Dropbox as long as a user’s access token is specified.
 Here’s our [goodtables custom preset for Dropbox](https://github.com/frictionlessdata/goodtables-py/blob/master/examples/dropbox.py).
 Remember to generate an access token by first [creating a Dropbox app with full permissions](https://www.dropbox.com/developers/apps).

 + **_Google Sheets custom preset_**:
-The Google Sheets parser to enable custom preset definition is currently under construction.
-You can [follow progress here](https://github.com/frictionlessdata/tabulator-py/issues/117).
+The Google Sheets parser to enable custom preset definition is currently in development.
 At present, for any data file stored in Google Drive and published on the web, the command `goodtables table google_drive_file_url` inspects your dataset and checks for validity, or lack thereof.

 ## Validating multiple tables

 goodtables also allows users to carry out parallel validation for multi-table datasets.
-This means that users can run checks on datasets they obtain, as is, without having to first split and save data in workbooks into separate data files.
 The **_datapackage_** preset make this possible.

 _Example:_